-To use the Open Debug feature, first open the Interface Designer View (Views > Interface Designer), and select the Test View (the second option from the top in the left column, symbolized by a wand).
+To use the debug feature, open the Interface Designer (Views > Interface Designer) and select the Test View.
 Fill out the information requested by your app or macro, then click on Open Debug.
 A debug workflow will open as a new tab in your current Alteryx session.
 Run the debug workflow to make sure it is creating your desired results.